|First Name||Last Name||Position||Research Interests|

 Specialties: Industrial Ecology.
 Life Cycle Assessment, Material Flows Analysis.
 System Dynamics, Agent-Based Modeling.
 Currently working on building a sustainable methodological framework using System dynamics and Agent-Based modeling for Industrial Eco-Park for the Champagne-Ardenne region.
 The core industry of this research is the oilseed-based product of the Picardie/Champagne region

-Development and application of both quantitative and qualitative means to help policy makers and decision makers attain improved planning, evaluation, and management of natural resources, especially water resources
+Development and application of both quantitative and qualitative means to help policy makers and decision makers attain improved planning, evaluation, and management of natural resources, especially water resources.
+Specific research interests include multi-objective analysis and risk analysis application.

 Using Agent-Based Model to simulate the influence of water, energy shortage and natural disaster do to international industry network.
 Environmental Complex Systems